Grow Your Accounting Business Online With WordPress

 There are also benefits when it comes to adding syndicated content to your website from other websites, such as the fact that you don’t have to write, manage or update the content.

-Below we have listed some exaples of RSS feeds containing useful information that you may want to consider adding to your website:
+For example, here are some useful RSS feeds you may want to add to your accounting website:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm